arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 mask icon i.e., outer icon acts like background to the actual icon as shown below. transform property will be applied on actual icon.

 In the above example headphones and pencil-alt are actual icons.
-Where as square and comment icons acts like background.
+Whereas square and comment icons acts like background.

  {{< figure src="masking fontawesome icons.png" title="masking fontawesome icons" alt="masking fontawesome icons">}}